 nitropy version with the release list on GitHub.
 If an upgrade does not install the latest version, you might be running into one of the following problems.

-nitropy requires Python 3.9 or later.
-If your default Python installation is older than that and cannot be updated, you have to additionally install Python 3.9 and specify the name of its Python executable when calling pipx, for example:
+nitropy requires Python 3.9 or 3.10.
+If your default Python installation is older or newer than that and cannot be updated, you have to additionally install Python 3.9 and specify the name of its Python executable when calling pipx, for example:

 $ pipx install --python python3.9 pynitrokey